 Spaghetti is the classic pasta, but imagine other long pastas like linguine will work well.
 Have seen recipes for this dish made with short pasta shapes, but the consensus seems to be that this is heresy.

 In one interesting variation on this dish, Luciano Pignotaro recommends blanching the fried zucchini rounds briefly, then puréeing a portion of them.
 The purée is then simmered in the garlic-seasoned olive oil in the skillet to create a kind of base sauce, to which the rest of the zucchini and pasta is then added.
 It sounds nice, adding extra depth of flavor and another layer of texture.
 But when I actually tried it out, I found the result rather ponderous.
-In some recipes, you sprinkle the zucchini rounds with basil and/or cheese as they come out of the frying pan.

 The order in which you add ingredients for the final mantecatura of the pasta can vary, too: in some recipes, you add the cheese first, mix it with the pasta, then add the zucchini only at the very end, so they don’t break up.
 And then there’s butter: a few recipes for spaghetti alla Nerano, like some recipes for cacio e pepe, call for adding a knob of butter at the final mantecatura stage for added creaminess.
 And as for cacio e pepe, others (like Pignotaro) disapprove.
 But in this case, there are some strong indications that butter was part of the original dish.